SciFiFarms/TechnoCore/CONTRIBUTING.md

 1. Create your own fork of the code
 2. Do the changes in your fork
 3. If you like the change and think the project could use it, send a pull request.
-    - Each pull request should implement one feature or bugfix.

 ### Code review process
 I will review pull requests regularly.
 If the project grows, I will form a more formal review process and involve others who wish to help maintain Althing.